Stochastic process

 A stochastic process is a collection of random variables

-is the sample space (set of all possible outcomes), is a -algebra (set of possible events), is a probability measure, is an index set (often representing time, e.g., or ), - For each
+is the sample space (set of all possible outcomes), is a -algebra (set of possible events), is a probability measure, is an index set (often representing time, e.g., or ).

-Let’s explore a basic stochastic process using a random walk.
+Let’s explore a basic stochastic process using a random walk (it is an example of Markov process and Markov chain).

 You start at position